ihmwg/python-ihm/README.md

 `setup.py` command lines above.

 (Note that the C extension module has only been tested on Mac and Linux.
-It might work on Windows, but would require that GLib, Python, and the extension itself are all compiled against the same Windows C runtime.)
+It might work on Windows, but would require that the extension is compiled against the same Windows C runtime that Python uses.)

 # Testing